the-guild-org/gateways-benchmark/scenarios/constant-vus-over-time/README.md

 This scenario runs 4 servics and a GraphQL gatway with Federation spec, and runs a heavy query.
 It's being executed with a constant amount of VUs over a fixed amount of time.
 It measure things like memory usage, CPU usage, average RPS.
 It also includes a summary of the entire execution, and metrics information about HTTP execution times.

-This scenario was trying to reach 100 concurrent VUs over 60s
+This scenario was running 100 VUs over 60s

 ### Comparison